dinesh1115/ai-meeting-summary/README.md

 - **Command-Line Interface**: Simple CLI for easy operation, with minimal setup.
 - **Quick Setup**: Ready-to-use with a straightforward installation process.

-## Screenshots

-Here’s how the tool works (if applicable, add your own screenshots from the app):

 ## Setup Instructions